intlabs-io/hasura-graphql-sdk/README.md

 - **Type guards** - Reusable type guard utilities for runtime type checking
 - **File-based queries** - Organize your GraphQL operations in separate files

+## Under the Hood

+This project wraps [GraphQL Codegen](https://the-guild.dev/graphql/codegen) by [The Guild](https://the-guild.dev/), providing a streamlined Hasura-specific experience.
+The CLI programmatically calls GraphQL Code Generator, making it easier to use as a standalone tool without complex configuration.

+### Integration with Existing Codegen Projects

+If you're already using GraphQL Codegen in your project, you can integrate this SDK's functionality directly:

+- **Use the codegen config**: Import and use the configuration from `codegen.ts` in your existing codegen setup
+- **Use the plugins**: The SDK includes custom plugins (like the subscription document lookup plugin) that can be added to your existing codegen configuration

 ## Installation

 ```bash